ngreve/web_scraper/README.md

 This is a simple web scraper, written as a Node.js application.
 It checks if there is a new Linux kernel version available.
 If it detects a new kernel version it sends an email to the in the config.js defined address.
-For further information visit my [corrosponding blog article](https://www.nicogreve.com/a-simple-web-scaper-with-email-notification/)
+For further information visit my [corresponding blog article](https://www.nicogreve.com/a-simple-web-scaper-with-email-notification/)

 # How to use it
 Change the parameter in the config.js file to your needs: